-Solvency II defines operational risk as 'the risk of loss arising from inadequate or failed internal processes, personnel or systems, or from external events.'
+Solvency II defines operational risk as 'the risk of loss arising from inadequate or failed internal processes, personnel or systems, or from external events.
+These risks take into account the potential for climate change related risk drivers to impact them.'